Mark Briggs

-Mark Jonathan Briggs (born 16 February 1982) is an English football coach and former player who is the head coach of Birmingham Legion FC in the USL Championship.
+Mark Jonathan Briggs (born 16 February 1982) is an English football coach and former player who is the assistant coach of FC Dallas in the MLS.

 Playing career

 England and Denmark

 Briggs began his career with West Bromwich Albion, joining them on leaving Sedgley's Dormston School in the summer of 1998.
 Briggs captained the youth team to a cup win at Wembley Stadium in 1999 and was Youth Team Player of the Year the same season.
 In 1999, he also signed his first professional contract.
 He made his first team debut in the 2000–01 season.
 After making 12 first-team and 150 reserve-team appearances for the Baggies, he moved to Danish football for two seasons with Herfølge in 2002, where they were the Danish 1st Division Champions and won promotion to Supa Liga.

 Briggs then proceeded to bounce around the English and Welsh lower leagues, playing briefly for a multitude of clubs including Notts County, Shrewsbury Town, Hednesford Town.
 He then crossed the pond and played for Kalamazoo Outrage before returning for a second stint at Hednesford Town.
 Briggs then went back to America and spent the 2009 season with the Wilmington Hammerheads before signing with Mosta FC in Malta, where he was Player of the Year in 2009, 2010, and 2011.
 Briggs then returned to Wilmington, where he finished his career and transitioned into coaching with the Wilmington Hammerheads.